kushaltamang/DigitRecognition/README.md

-This Machine Learning program uses Pytorch and stochastic gradient descent to perform digit recognition.
+This Machine Learning program that uses Pytorch and stochastic gradient descent to perform digit recognition.